dharquissandas/MoneyTree/README.md

 ## Research
 From the research I have done the reason people never save a lot of money is because they have nothing to hold them accountable if they go over their spend limit and that they never set amount goals or materialistic goals for the savings.
 My plan for tackling this is two-fold, for them to be accountable the next month the app automatically sets a higher savings goal and my idea for setting goals comes from addicted phone games where the user wants to get their rewards for completing tasks.
 On the whole, this is a very robust budgeting application with sophistications such as a receipt scanner and graphs and charts to visualise data but also has its gamification element to keep the user engaged while they are also saving money.

-## Extra features
-Some extra features that I am thinking of that would be amazing to implement would google assistant integration.
-The user is able to just say “Hey Google, I just spent £30 on groceries, add that to my budget tracker”.
-The application would automatically then have that data integrated.
-I would also like to implement a projects sections, where the user is able to set aside some money that they want to spend on Christmas or for valentine’s day so that they can set short term savings goals too.